cloud-ark/kubeplus/README.rst

 --------------------

 Variety of static and runtime information is associated with Kubernetes Custom Resources.
-This includes - Spec properties, usage, implementation-level assumptions made by an Operator, composition tree of Kubernetes resources created as part of handling Custom Resources, etc.
+This includes - Spec properties, usage information, implementation-level assumptions made by an Operator, composition tree of Kubernetes resources created as part of handling Custom Resources, etc.
 KubePlus defines following custom endpoints for static and runtime information discovery: